Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 • Arrange

-Place the kielbasa in a single layer in the preheated basket.
-Work in batches if needed to maintain airflow.
+Place the kielbasa in a single layer in the basket.
+Avoid overcrowding cook in batches if needed.

 • Air Fry (Initial Cook)